11ty/eleventy-base-blog/src/posts/2011/anatomy-of-one-of-my-jogs.md

 ---
-pageTitle: Anatomy of one of my jogs
+title: Anatomy of one of my jogs
 date: 2011-10-23
 tags: general
 ---